SandeepGitHub3/ds-algo/notes/structy/7-DynamicProgramming.md

 You start with Target value.You have n choices based on the denomination of coins.
 At each step you subtract the amount based on the coin chosen.
 Keep doing this until you hit the base case of amount 0 which would mean its possible or negative number which would mean its not possible.

+Brute Force
+- Time complexity id derived as O(n^a) as given an amount there will be max n branches/choices and worst case the height of the tree could be a.
+- Space Complexity - O(a) based on the height of the tree

 ![alt text](images/image-57.png)

 ![alt text](images/image-58.png)

+Time comexity - O(a*n) as we still need to perform the operation a times and for each amount we have 3 choices.
 ![alt text](images/image-59.png)

 ```